Malfoy/ColorMeAmazed/README.md

 ### Third step
 ColorMeAmazed will output all sequences seen more than C times in the files (without overestimation) along with the list of filename containing it

+### C parameter

+The C parameter is a critical  as the shared sequences are stored in memory in an expensive manner.

+A low C parameter can index a large amount of sequences and need a very high amount of memory
 ## Sample output
 ```
 >./file1.fa ./file2.da